Editing Capabilities in Moodle

 Quick Rename

-You can rename a section by editing the week/topic, but you can also quickly rename a section by clicking the pencil icon at the end of the section’s name.
+You can rename a section by editing the week/topic, but you can also rename a section by clicking the pencil icon at the end of the section’s name.

 NOTE: Clicking outside of the text box will close it and not save your changes.